alex/what-happens-when/README.rst

 performed, as well as modify the page or its layout, causing another round of page rendering and painting.

+The Firewall can simply be explained as a network security system that controls the incoming and outgoing network traffic based on a set of predetermined security rules setting a barrier between trusted and untrusted networks.
+Firewalls can be categorized as network-based systems which can be placed anywhere within a LAN or WAN network where as the host-based systems are directly deployed on the host itself to control network traffic and other computing resources.

+The load-balancer’s purpose, as it’s name implies, is to balance and distribute the amount of traffic that users/clients send to the multiple servers (server farms) that the site uses to serve that webpage in order to make processing more efficient and to optimize response time.
+It uses many types of scheduling algorithms to perform this task, some of them being the Round-Robin, Random choice and Least connections.

 .. _`Creative Commons Zero`: https://creativecommons.org/publicdomain/zero/1.0/
 .. _`"CSS lexical and syntax grammar"`: http://www.w3.org/TR/CSS2/grammar.html
 .. _`Punycode`: https://en.wikipedia.org/wiki/Punycode